jtweedle/School-projects/Excel/SubMaxFatigue/readme.md

-This is a compilation of some of the more involved projects that I've worked on using Excel.
+The purpose of this project was compute the sub-maximal fatigue index of the bicep and anterior deltiod muscles of two participants.